Computational-Plant-Science/pycyapi/README.md

 ## Usage

-PlantIT Cluster provides a single command: `plantit --job some.json --run [local,jobqueue]`.
+`plantit-cluster` currently supports a run configuration: `plantit --job some.json --run [local]`. `dask-jobqueue` integration is in development.

 ## Tests